TheBakaRem/TouhouRPC/README.md

 ## DLL files
 Make sure the *discord_game_sdk.dll* file is in the same folder as the *TouhouRPC.exe* executable before executing it.
 If it doesn't, an error message will show up and the program will close.
 You can use the .dll file available in the Discord Game SDK zip file provided by Discord.
-You will find the dlls under the *lib* folder. ([Download link for v3.2.1](https://dl-game-sdk.discordapp.net/3.2.1/discord_game_sdk.zip))
+You will find the DLLs under the *lib* folder. ([Download link for v3.2.1](https://dl-game-sdk.discordapp.net/3.2.1/discord_game_sdk.zip))

 ## Supported games
 - Touhou 06 - Embodiment of Scarlet Devil